isaidspaghetti/stream-hubspot-contacts/README.md

 ### Sending login info to the backend

 Let's take a look at the first half of the frontend's `register()` function.
-The second half of this function handles the response from the backend, which we will look at later.
+The second half of this function handles the response from the backend, which we will cover next.
 We use an asynchronous await function to give the backend time to do its work before we continue rendering in the frontend, and wrap the work in a try block for error handling.

  ```jsx
  //frontend/src/App.js:15